MOD-Magazine/MOD-Magazine/April23/call-for-volunteers.md

 - Writers & Editors

-  Writers are in charge of...well writing.
+  Writers are in charge of... well, writing.
 You can come up with your own ideas or volunteer to write an pre-defined article - all we ask is that you follow our writing guidelines and communicate with our editors.
 Being an editor is a higher level role yet to be defined, but we know it will involve more people